Cozumel Cruise Port The Ultimate Guide & Terminal Overview

 Transportation from the Cruise Port Cozumel

-Getting around Cozumel is straightforward, as transportation services are readily available at each terminal.
 Taxis are the most common choice, with set rates posted for trips to downtown San Miguel, beach clubs, and major attractions.
 A ride from Puerta Maya or the International Pier to downtown typically costs $8–$10 USD per taxi (not per person).
-Trips to popular beaches or resorts farther south average $15–$25 USD depending on distance.
+Trips to popular beaches or resorts farther south average $15–$25 USD depending on distance from the Cozumel ship port.

 Accessibility and Services